lancedb/lancedb/docs/src/guides/storage.md

     The `storage_options` parameter is only available in Python *async* API and JavaScript API.
     It is not yet supported in the Python synchronous API.

-If you only want this to apply to one particular connection, you can pass the `storage_options` object to the `connect` function:
+If you only want this to apply to one particular connection, you can pass the `storage_options` argument when opening the connection:

 === "Python"